neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 ### Change Log
 * 1/13/22: Initial Release
 * 1/16/22: Add pointer to textbooks page - JB
+* 1/18/22: Specify return types on Venusian class, and clarify that Venusian names are case-sensitive - JB

 ## Objectives of this Assignment